Here’s my take on this week’s Photo Challenge:

 What interests me, might interest you

 Because poetry.
 And petals.

-Poetry, quotes and my thoughts promoting positivity
+Poetry, quotes and sometimes my thoughts

 A blog full of humorous and poignant observations.